• Skip to main content

 In addition to diffused pain, people affected by the condition may experience mood swings and fatigue that is exacerbated by difficulty with sleep.
 Memory may also be affected as cognitive issues can cloud thinking and the ability to focus.

 Women develop fibromyalgia more often than men.
 There is no cure for the condition, and it can often cause tension headaches, irritable bowel syndrome, and problems with the temporomandibular joint.
-Since fibromyalgia has no cure, doctors aim to help patients manage the condition’s symptoms, so there is minimal effect on quality of life.
+Since fibromyalgia has no cure, family medicine providers aim to help patients manage the condition’s symptoms, so there is minimal effect on quality of life.

 Nerve Damage